findamak/bitcoin-lightning-node/README.md

 #docker exec -it lab-lightning-1 bash -c "lncli getinfo | grep block_height"
 ```

 Now we want to store the password you used so that lightning can unlock the wallet automatically at startup.
-We also update configuration file to now use this stored password and restart the node.
+We also update the configuration file to now use this stored password and restart the node.
 ```sh
 #docker exec -it lab-lightning-1 bash -c "echo '<enter_password_you_used_earlier>' > /var/lib/gopath/lndwallet.txt"
 #docker exec -it lab-lightning-1 bash -c "sed -i 's/#wallet-unlock-password-file=/wallet-unlock-password-file=/' /var/lib/gopath/lnd.conf"